e271828e/Flight.jl/prototypes/kernel/README.md

   reads whole cells, as every reader of this table does); and did-you-mean candidate lists at resolution, per the general rule above;
 - **the §11.5 input trace and the §11.7 GUI write path**;
-- **§12 beyond increment 12's slices** (the §12.1 stop word, §12.2's yield,
+- **§12 beyond increments 12 and 16's slices** (the §12.1 stop word, §12.2's
-  §12.3's wait, §12.4's bracket and tail): pause and the rest of the control plane's surface, real-time pacing (§10.7) with §12.2's thread-budget warning, the operator interrupt and its sigint masking (the runs here are test-driven), §13.6's loop-side failure tail — a loop-side throw still sets the sticky status, wakes the waits and joins the devices through the `finally` chain, but the failed-boundary discard and snapshot promotion are absent — and replay (§12.7).
-The §11.3 freeze is enforced by a single running flag beside the stop word — §12.6's status machine is absent, so `built`, `initialized` and `stopped` are indistinguishable here and every not-running point admits `attach!`/`detach!`.
+  yield, §12.3's wait, §12.4's bracket and tail, §12.6's lifecycle and partial advance): pause and the rest of the control plane's surface, real-time pacing (§10.7) with §12.2's thread-budget warning, the operator interrupt and its sigint masking (the runs here are test-driven, and the interrupt's termination-record tag is absent with it), and replay (§12.7) with `replay!`'s alternative entry into boundary zero. §13.4's `StepError` wrap and execution cursor are absent with the trace — the errored record retains the raw cause — and so is the nonfinite sweep; the unbounded register is absent with `UnboundedRun`, `run!` requiring a finite `t_end` from one of its two binding sites.
+Every terminal or not-yet-run state admits `attach!`/`detach!`, `errored` included: the freeze is exactly the lifecycle's `:running`.

 ## Stand-ins: where the prototype's shape is not the spec's